open-telemetry/opentelemetry-collector-contrib/receiver/sqlqueryreceiver/README.md

-# SQL Receiver (Alpha)
+# SQL Query Receiver (Alpha)

-The SQL Receiver uses custom SQL queries to generate metrics from a database connection.
+The SQL Query Receiver uses custom SQL queries to generate metrics from a database connection.

 > :construction: This receiver is in **ALPHA**.
 Behavior, configuration fields, and metric data model are subject to change.